Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 ### Tuesday, September 6th
 **Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles and David Xu
 **Time:** 5:00 pm - 5:30 pm
 **Summary:**  We discussed the talking points of our first presentation and decided that Jacob Hinton would be the presenter because he was the one who came up with the game idea.
-Jacob also showed the team the powerpoint he had made and received feedback on what could be changed.
+Jacob also showed the team the powerpoint he had made and received feedback on modifications.

 ### Thursday, September 22nd
 **Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles and David Xu
 **Time:** 6:00 pm - 7:30 pm
 **Summary:**  We officially delegated our team roles at the beginning of this meeting before finalizing the power-up concepts and talking about documentation.
-This was important now that the initial framework of the game existed and actual work could begin on making *Shoot'em Doods* its own thing.

 ### Tuesday, September 27th
 **Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles and David Xu